Legion of Super-Heroes: Paul Levitz era

 Paul Levitz returned to write the series with #284.
 Pat Broderick and Bruce Patterson illustrated the title for a short time before Keith Giffen began on pencils, with Patterson, and then Larry Mahlstedt, on inks.
 The creative team received increased popularity following "The Great Darkness Saga", which ran from #287; #290–294; and Annual #3, featuring a full assault on the United Planets by Darkseid.
 Comics historian Les Daniels observed that, "Working with artist Keith Giffen, Levitz completed the transformation of Legion into a science-fiction saga of considerable scope and depth."

 The Legion celebrated issue #300 (June 1983) by revisiting the "Adult Legion" storyline through a series of parallel world short stories illustrated by a number of popular Legion artists from previous years.
 The story served to free up Legion continuity from following the "Adult Legion" edict of previous issues.

 Giffen's style changed abruptly a few issues later, to a darker and sketchier style inspired by Argentinian artist José Muñoz.
 A new Legion of Super-Heroes comic (the third publication under the title) was launched in August 1984.
 It used a new "deluxe" printing format utilizing Baxter paper instead of the cheaper newsprint that classic comics had always been printed on.
-The existing Legion series, still on newsprint, and renamed Tales of the Legion of Super-Heroes with issue #314, continued running new material for a year, then began reprinting stories from the new Legion of Super-Heroes with issue #326.
+The existing Legion series, still on newsprint and renamed Tales of the Legion of Super-Heroes with issue #314, continued running new material for a year, then began reprinting stories from the new Legion of Super-Heroes with issue #326.
 Tales continued publishing reprints until its final issue, #354 (December 1987).

-The new series was launched in August 1984, with a five-part story featuring the Legion of Super-Villains.
+The new series was launched in August 1984 with a five-part story featuring the Legion of Super-Villains.
 Giffen left in the middle of the story and was replaced by Steve Lightle, who stayed on the book for a year.
 The debut story arc saw the death of Karate Kid in issue #4 (November 1984).
 Levitz and Lightle co-created two Legionnaires, Tellus and Quislet, whose unusual appearances contrasted with the humanoid appearances of the other Legionnaires.
-Greg LaRocque began a lengthy run in #16 (November 1985), including a crossover with John Byrne's recently rebooted Superman titles in #37 and #38.
+Greg LaRocque began a lengthy run in #16 (November 1985), including a crossover with John Byrne's recently rebooted Superman titles, The Man of Steel and Superman (vol. 2).
 The crossover was the first of several attempts by DC editors to explain the origins and fate of Superboy and his history with the Legion, in light of the revisions to the DC Universe caused by Crisis on Infinite Earths that removed Superman's career as Superboy from his personal history.
-In the crossover, the Legion's Superboy was revealed to have come from a parallel "pocket universe" created by the Time Trapper.
+In the crossover, the Legion's Superboy was revealed to have come from a parallel pocket universe created by the Time Trapper.
 The crossover ended with Superboy's death.
 Levitz's run ended with the return of Giffen and a four-part story "The Magic Wars", concluding in #63 (August 1989).